3lvis/DATAFastQuery/README.md

 ## License

-**DATAObjectIDs** is available under the MIT license.
+**DATAFastQuery** is available under the MIT license.
 See the LICENSE file for more info.